 SiteGround has 3 managed WordPress hosting pricing plans to choose from:

 The GrowBig plan gives you 2x more server resources than StartUp, and the semi-dedicated hosting GoGeek plan gives you 3x more server resources.

 GrowBig and GoGeek come with professional site transfer service, daily backups, advanced NGINX-based dynamic cache and Memcached caching, PHP 7.3 and HTTPS setup, free Cloudflare CDN, and the ability to host multiple websites.
 Here’s a full comparison of SiteGround’s plans.

-Having a slow site on Bluehost, HostGator or GoDaddy?
-Do yourself a favor and switch to SiteGround WordPress hosting (P.S. they'll migrate your site for free).
+Have a slow site on Bluehost, HostGator, or GoDaddy?
+Do yourself a favor and switch to SiteGround WordPress hosting (P.S. they’ll migrate your site for free).